Phenomenological renormalization group in neuronal models near criticality: Results

 As we can see in Fig.~\ref{fig:fig3}A for three identical time series (therefore identical values of $\rho$), $\rho_{bin}$ increases with $\Delta t$.
 On its turn, $\rho$ depends on the model parameters (Fig.~\ref{fig:fig3}B).
 Intuitively, as a rule of thumb, one should avoid $\rho_{bin}$ too close to zero or too close to one.
 As we can see in Fig.~\ref{fig:fig3}C, which shows the joint effect of the collective state of the network and time binning on $\rho_{bin}$, no single fixed value of $\Delta t$ can solve this problem.

 To address this, we introduce a data-driven approach to time binning that ensures a nearly constant $\rho_{bin}$ across different phases.
-We adopt a solution which has appeared in the field of neuronal avalanches, namely, to choose a time bin proportional to the average interspike interval $\langle \text{ISI} \rangle$~\cite{Beggs03, Ribeiro10a, Capek2023parabolic, srinivasan2024recovery}:

-where $f$ is a tuneable multiplicative factor of our choice.
-With this approach, we rely on the structure of the data itself to ensure that $\Delta t$ the chosen binning reflects an appropriate timescale for the dynamics under study.
+As described in detail in Section~\ref{sec:methodsadaptive}, we adopt a solution which has appeared in the field of neuronal avalanches, namely, to choose a time bin proportional to the average interspike interval $\langle \text{ISI} \rangle$~\cite{Beggs03, Ribeiro10a, Capek2023parabolic, srinivasan2024recovery} as in eq.~\ref{eq:tuning_facto}.
+With this approach, we rely on the structure of the data itself to ensure that the chosen binning $\Delta t$ reflects an appropriate timescale for the dynamics under study.
 As a result, the active bin density remains nearly constant across different dynamical phases (Fig.~\ref{fig:fig3}D).
+Therefore, the range of $f$ (from Eq.~\ref{eq:tuning_facto}) used throughout this work was chosen based on the requirement of maintaining an approximately constant active-bin density.
+A detailed justification of this choice, together with results for other values of $f$, is provided in appendix~\ref{app:isifactor}.

 Having established an appropriate binning strategy, we apply it to both the cellular automaton and the spiking model with excitation and inhibition.
-In both cases, we vary the control parameters within ten percent of their critical values.
-Kurtosis increases significantly only near the critical point, highlighting its sensitivity to critical dynamics (Figs.~\ref{fig:fig4}A and~\ref{fig:fig4}C).
-We observe a sharp peak in the kurtoses centered precisely at criticality.
-For a control parameter sufficiently distant from criticality, the kurtoses stabilize near a Gaussian baseline, indicating trivial behavior.
+In both cases, we vary the control parameters within ten percent of their critical values and calculate the Kullback–Leibler divergence (KL) of $P(\psi)$ with respect to a Gaussian, which provides a more information-theoretically grounded measure of non-Gaussianity than individual moments.
+KL divergence increases significantly only near the critical point, highlighting its sensitivity to critical dynamics (Figs.~\ref{fig:fig4}A and~\ref{fig:fig4}C).
+We observe a sharp peak in the KL divergence centered precisely at criticality.
+For a control parameter sufficiently distant from criticality, the KL divergence approaches zero, indicating trivial behavior.
 In contrast, the surrogate data remains consistently close to the trivial baseline across the entire parameter range.
-This result reinforces the interpretation of kurtosis as a ``distance to triviality" when applying PRG to experimental data~\cite{cambrainha2024criticality, castro_and_2024}.
+This behavior does not rely on selecting a finely tuned or “optimal’’ value of $f$; it persists across a range of tuning factors, as shown in Fig.~\ref{fig:kurtosis heat}.
+It is also observed for other metrics of deviations from a gaussian, such as skewness, kurtosis and fifth moment of the coarse-grained distributions (Fig.~\ref{fig:othermetrics}).
+This result reinforces the interpretation of deviation from Gaussianity of $P(\psi)$ as a signature of criticality when applying PRG to experimental data~\cite{cambrainha2025criticality, castro_and_2024}.
+In Appendix~\ref{app:urethane}, we illustrate how the adaptive binning procedure may be extended to the experimental recordings shown in Fig.~\ref{fig:fig1}.
+Although the parameter $f$ was introduced primarily to address methodological issues arising in the model analysis, its application to experimental data can also be considered for completeness.